topherCantrell/class-IntroJava/README.md

 ## Errata

+- The vehicles exercise is not particularly great.
+Craft a better one.
 - Maze.jar -- ability to see when you've exited (exception?)
 - Remove references to UAH VM.
 - Course needs overhaul to modern versions in the lectures (screenshots, instructions, and new topics):